<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 With SOA, the use of an ESB means that a single error could cascade into other aspects of the application.

-With a microservices architecture, you get a higher degree of error tolerance.
+With microservices architecture, you get a higher degree of error tolerance.
 If an issue does arise with one service, then only that microservice would be affected, and the others would function as expected.
-There is also the issue of value for money, and many businesses seek to reduce reliance on Tibco ESB.
+There is also the issue of value for money, and many businesses seek to reduce reliance on Tibco ESB

 Extensive modularity